danielacos/UNICA_2023/README.md

-# UNICA_2023
+# CANA_2023
-Slides for a seminar given at Università degli Studi di Cagliari on June 20.
+Presentation for CANA 2023 conference.